DillonRawlins99/obsfucate-me/README.md

-# Obsfucate Me, A Learning Project In Binary Encodings, Teletypes
+# Obsfucate Me, A Learning Project In Binary Encodings, ASCII text, and Teletypes
 ## TLDR
 TODO
 ## Prerequisites